lancenacabuan/Shaliah/README.md

 1. The New Testament and earliest Christian worship contain genuine impulses toward very high Christology; Nicene theology did not answer a problem invented in the fourth century.
 2. The precise doctrine of one essence in three coequal persons and one Christ in two natures emerged through development, debate, philosophical clarification, and ecclesial decision.

 Whether that development represents faithful doctrinal maturation or an unnecessary metaphysical reinterpretation is a theological judgment, not a fact established merely by chronology.
-The most careful Unitarian critique is therefore not that Constantine invented Christ’s divinity, but that biblical categories of agency, Wisdom, image, sonship, and exaltation were progressively recast through ontological categories that may not be required by their original contexts.
+The most careful Unitarian critique is therefore not that Constantine invented Christ’s divinity, but that biblical categories of agency, Wisdom, image, sonship, and exaltation were increasingly interpreted and systematized through ontological categories whose necessity for the original texts remains disputed.